bwaldvogel/log4j-systemd-journal-appender/README.md

 Configure the appender in your `log4j.properties`:
 ```
-log4j.appender.journal=de.bwaldvogel.SystemdJournalAppender
+log4j.appender.journal=de.bwaldvogel.log4j.SystemdJournalAppender
 ```

-Alternatively use `de.bwaldvogel.SystemdJournalAppenderWithLayout` if you want to format messages with a layout.
+Alternatively use `de.bwaldvogel.log4j.SystemdJournalAppenderWithLayout` if you want to format messages with a layout.

 ## Configuration ##